The Massachusetts Arborists Association (MAA) is proud to sponsor the Massachusetts Certified Arborists (MCA) program.

 To maintain the MCA certification status, individuals must submit annual evidence of continuing education or industry activities.
 MCAs must accumulate ten (10) continuing education credits each year.
-Annual MAA dues include recertification; non-members pay an annual administration fee to recertify.
+Annual MAA dues cover the cost of recertification; non-MAA members pay an annual administration fee.
 There are a variety of opportunities to obtain CEU credit, many of which parallel other industry certification and licensing programs.
 Association involvement, industry seminars and community service are a few of the ways MCAs may obtain their annual CEU credit.
 Complete recertification information will be sent upon successful completion of the MCA examination.

 For other recertification questions, visit the FAQ page.

 * * * * *